ordina-jworks/ordina-jworks.github.io/_posts/2018-09-28-e2e-testing-ionic-protractor-appium-e2e-testing.md

 7. Conclude the test.

 ### Webview And Native context
 Our example application is a hybrid application.
 Meaning it will be packaged and deployed as native app so we can access Native API's.
-But it will accually run inside a webview.
+But it will acually run inside a webview.
 By using Cordova our webview can communicate with Native API's (f.e.
 Camera).

 When the Camera is launched, we enter a Native Context, if we exit the Camera and go back to our Hybrid application we return to the Webview Context.

 Appium helps us to easily switch between these contexts since locating and interacting with UI elements are very different in both contexts.

-For example there are no DOM elements in the Native Context.
+For example, there are no DOM elements in the Native Context.
 To locate a native UI element you need to use an Accessibility ID.
 At the same time, AccessibilityID's are not available in a Webview context.

 TouchEvents
 TouchEvents like Tap / Swipe / Drag 'n Drop are only supported in the Native context.
 You can not use them in the Webview Context.